 - "11 Institutions will appoint supervisors who have the appropriate skills and subject knowledge to support, encourage and monitor research students effectively. - 12 Each research student will have a minimum of one main supervisor.
 He or she will normally be part of a supervisory team.
-There must always be one clearly identified point of contact for the student. - 13 Institutions will ensure that the responsibilities of all research student supervisors are clearly communicated to supervisors and students through written guidance.

-14 Institutions will ensure that the quality of supervision is not put at risk as a result of an excessive volume and range of responsibilities assigned to individual supervisors."
+There must always be one clearly identified point of contact for the student. - 13 Institutions will ensure that the responsibilities of all research student supervisors are clearly communicated to supervisors and students through written quidance. - 14 Institutions will ensure that the quality of supervision is not put at risk as a result of an excessive volume and range of responsibilities assigned to individual supervisors."

-(An individual supervisor's responsibilities for graduate supervision should be assessed in the context of the divisional template of provision for postgraduate research students.
-There, the Division has stated of a research student 'Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
-The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research programme.'
-It follows that, alongside his/her other duties, a supervisor should be able to provide this typical level of support for each of his/her research students.)
+Typically, a student should expect to have meetings with his/her supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
+The regularity of these meetings may be subject to variations according to the time of the year, and the stage the student is at in his or her research programme.
+It follows that, alongside his/her other duties, a supervisor should be able to provide this typical level of support for each of his/her research students.